leon-seidel/launch_stream_data/README.md

 Velocity, altitude and acceleration are then plotted for each stage (SpaceX) or for the main stage (Rocket Lab, Arianespace).
 The rocket type is determined by the YouTube channel name, supporting the above rocket launchers.
 Outliers are detected and ignored by applying acceleration and vertical speed boundaries.
-Realtime performance can be reached by only analysing every nth frame, parallelisation is not possible yet.
+Realtime performance can be reached by only analysing every nth frame.
+Accelerations are the combination of velocity change rates and acceleration due to gravitational forces.
+Furthermore, accelerations are shown as a moving average.

 ## Arguments
 Arguments: `--url` (Video URL), `--start` (Start time in video in seconds), `--end` (End time in video, supported formats: